FeliciaHester/portfolio/README.md

 ![Marketing Segmentation Project Commendation](assets/Marketing Segmentation Commendation.jpg)

+[!NOTE]
-[!NOTE] Numerous financial industry related projects which can not be displayed for public viewing due to containing protected personal information.
+Not Shown: Numerous financial industry related projects which can not be displayed for public viewing due to protected contents.